December 20, 2022

 While direct messages or messages to a channel in Slack (or Teams) are a common form of asynchronous communication, there are also a number of apps within Slack that facilitate asynchronous communications.

 An app like Geekbot, for example, does daily stand-ups in an asynchronous way, replacing the synchronous alternative (which would be a productivity-sapping meeting where everyone gives an update on what they’re working on).

-Or Flamingo, which is an asynchronous way to manage leave requests, as opposed to needing a real-time discussion where you ask a manager for time off (a process which is nerve-wracking for many people, and results in big issues with presenteeism).
+Or Flamingo, which is an asynchronous leave tracker, an alternative to needing a real-time discussion where you ask a manager for time off (a process which is nerve-wracking for many people, and results in big issues such as burnout and presenteeism).